The Penrose Property with a Cosmological Constant: Spacetimes with Cosmological Constant

 The Schwarzschild-de Sitter metric in $d+1$ dimensions is given by \cite{SdS}

-where we have introduced the \textit{mass parameter}, $\mu$.
+We have also introduced the \textit{mass parameter}, $\mu$.
 We call $\mu$ the mass parameter because it is related by

-to the leading order term, $m$, in the Abbott-Deser mass \cite{AD} calculated just inside the cosmological horizon for a black hole with event horizon at $r_s<<l$.
+to the leading order term, $m$, in the Abbott-Deser mass \cite{AD} calculated just inside the cosmological horizon for a black hole with event horizon at $r_b<<l$.

-We will consider the case in which $V(r)$ has at least two distinct positive roots, the largest of which are $r_c>r_b>0$.
-In this case there is a cosmological horizon at some $r=r_c$ and a black hole horizon at $r=r_b<r_c$.
-Since we are interested in connecting points on $\mathcal{I}^\pm$, we will not be interested in the region of spacetime behind the black hole horizon.
-The Penrose diagram for the region $r>r_b$ is as shown in Figure \ref{fig:SchwarzschilddeSitter}.
+We begin by considering the positive mass case $\mu>0$ and assume that $V(r)$ has two positive roots at $r_c\geq r_b>0$.
+In this case there is a cosmological horizon at $r=r_c$ and a black hole horizon at $r=r_b$.
+The Penrose diagram for the region $r>r_b$ is as shown in Figure \ref{fig:SchwarzschilddeSitter} (assuming $r_c> r_b>0$).
+The extremal case where $V(r)$ has a double root is known as the Nariai solution \cite{Nariai1950}\cite{Nariai1951}.
+In this case the spacetime is non-singular and can be extended through $r=0$.
+A portion of the Penrose diagram for this extension is shown in Figure \ref{fig:nariai}.

-\begin{thm} The Penrose property is satisfied by the Schwarzschild-de Sitter spacetime with positive mass in $d+1$ dimensions for all $d\geq3$. \end{thm} This result was proved in \cite{Penrose} for the positive mass, asymptotically flat Schwarzschild spacetime in $3+1$ dimensions.
-However, unlike the asymptotically flat case \cite{PCMD}, the result also holds in higher dimensions for Schwarzschild spaectime on a de Sitter background.
+\begin{thm} The non-timelike boundary version of the Penrose property is satisfied by the Schwarzschild-de Sitter spacetime with positive mass parameter $\mu>0$ in $d+1$ dimensions for all $d\geq3$. \end{thm}